 To sum it up:

-What’s happening right now in America with the same-sex marriage debate is the same thing that happened in America when socially progressive folks decided slavery was inhumane, that women women shouldn’t be considered property, that segregation was unconstitutional, that parents didn’t have the right to corporally punish their children.
+What’s happening right now in America with the same-sex marriage debate is the same thing that happened in America when socially progressive folks decided slavery was inhumane, that women shouldn’t be considered property, that segregation was unconstitutional, that parents didn’t have the right to corporeally punish their children.
 These “liberals” stood up and said, “Hey, don’t you think it’s kind of disingenuous to use this 2,000 year old book that was written in a language you don’t understand at a time when the world was a very different place to justify your horrible behavior toward your fellow human beings?”
 And Christians said, “No!
 No!
 This is the way God really wanted it, and if we do it a different way, the fabric of society will be ripped in two and the world will fall apart!”
 But guess what happened?
-Slavery was abolished and so was segregation, women were given their autonomy *and* the right to vote, we stopped beating up our kids.
+Slavery was abolished and so was segregation, women were given their autonomy and the right to vote, we stopped beating up our kids.
 And it was the right decision.
 Society got better.
 And the Christians said, “Oh, this is what God intended from the beginning.”
-Christians are in a constant state of retrofitting their understanding of the Bible to align with the natural progression of humanity.
+Religious people and organizations are in a constant state of retrofitting their understanding of their holy texts to align with the natural progression of human rights.
 It happened with slavery, it happened with segregation, it’ll happen with same-sex marriage.